JustinCasler/Personal_Website/README.md

  justincasler.com
 </h1>

 <img width="1427" alt="demo" src="https://user-images.githubusercontent.com/97986810/198133152-136e6744-c156-421c-ac83-b7e311b3656b.png">

 This is my [personal website](https://justincasler.com/).
 Developed using gatsby for the purpose of describing my work history and highlighting my talents for those who are interested.

 Details on maintaining:

 - Make changes
-- Commit and push to main branch
+- Add, commit and push to main branch
 - npm run deploy to publish changes

 Thanks to to @dchang for the theme starter!